apify/apify-docs/sources/academy/tutorials/api/run_actor_and_retrieve_data_via_api.md

 - Some other optional settings if you'd like to change the default values (such as allocated memory or the build).

-The URL for a [POST request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) to run an actor looks like this:
+The URL of [POST request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) to run an actor looks like this:

 ```cURL
 https://api.apify.com/v2/acts/ACTOR_NAME_OR_ID/runs?token=YOUR_TOKEN